MadBomber/aia/README.md

 //config out_file = temp.md
 ```

 BTW: the "=" is completely options.
-Its actuall ignored as is ":=" if you were to choose that as your assignment operator.
+Its actually ignored as is ":=" if you were to choose that as your assignment operator.
 Also the number of spaces between the item and the value is complete arbitrary.
 I like to line things up so this syntax is just as valie:

 ```bash
 //config model       gpt-3.5-turbo